app2pack/Windows365-Scripts/README.md

 4. W365-AdminPrompt-SystemContext.ps1 - This script can be used to fetch the username who has currently logged in even through system context.
 If you want go get the username as system context through Intune portal then make use of this script.
 This script will add the user to tha administrator group and allows elevation to enter their credentials as run as local admin.

 5. Create W365-Block clipboard redirection-from local pc to cloud pc.ps1 - This script can be used to manually test the registry method to allow copy paste from cloud pc to laptop but block copy paste clipboard redirection from laptop to cloud pc.
 This script will create registry entries that can be manually tested instead of Intune or GPO method.

+6. W365-Check_LoggedinUser_IsAdmin.ps1 - Script to check whether the logged in user in w365 is a member of administrator group or not.